-MR. CHOPIN: Pauline, after you bought the house....no you hold that and talk...after you bought the house, did that was handed out.
+MR. CHOPIN: Pauline, after you bought the house....no you hold that and talk...after you bought the house, did 73u make certain modifications to the house?

-MRS. BOARDMAN: We made significant modifications in 1989 which interestingly are not registered in the book
+MRS. BOARDMAN: We made significant modifications in 1989 which interestingly are not registered in the book that was handed out.

 MR. CHOPIN: Once you get 'em started, you can't get 'em to shut up.
-We'll come back to that in a minute, auline.
+We'll come back to that in a minute, quline.
 Let's look at some of the changes that were made to the house, if we can.
-I'm going to bring it closer Lecause I couldn't see it on the TV screen, and I'm not sure you can see it either.
+I'm going to bring it closer ecause I couldn't see it on the TV screen, and I'm not sure you can see it either.
 Pauline, come on up here, if you will.
 Let me direct your attention to this photograph, and in particular, to the first floor area.
 When the house was new and original, could you tell us what was in this location?